compiler-explorer/compiler-explorer/docs/AboutLibraryPaths.md

 Including header files or equivalent is usually the easy part.
 If there are binaries involved, things get complicated.

-We have a couple of seperate stages where we use and mix different techniques to be able to produce the right assembly or executables.
+We have a couple of separate stages where we use and mix different techniques to be able to produce the right assembly or executables.

 * Compilation without linking
   * The `LD_LIBRARY_PATH` environment variable is used here to enable the compiler to find the `.so` files that they need to run.